Due Dates

 Married Filing Jointly

-You and your spouse may file a joint return if:
+You and your spouse may file a joint return if you were married as of December 31, even if:

 Married Filing Separately

-If you and your spouse both have income, you can file your Montana income tax returns separately, even if you filed your federal income tax jointly.
+If you and your spouse both have income, you can file your Montana income tax returns separately, even if you filed your federal form jointly.

-If you choose to file separately, you will need to report your adjusted gross income separately.
-You can’t assign income between the two of you.
+If you choose to file separately, you and your spouse must report your adjusted gross income separately.
+You can't assign income between the two of you.

 You may file separately on the same form unless one spouse is a Montana resident, and the other is not.